SIBE-ita/SIBE_SummerSchool/Ferrara_2025/Day3/Chiara_Barbieri/Readme.md

 Set the working directory in your R pointing to your computer location where you downloaded the files.
 (Session –&gt; Set Working Directory –&gt; Choose Directory)

+The genotype exercise file is too heavy to be stored in Github.
+You can download it from here: https://drive.google.com/drive/folders/1kqdUFLaDe13E-7h2n9prKwY2Sc5eIDH_?usp=sharing

 ## A dataset of Human Diversity